This page may contain affiliate links. Learn More.

 Play and interaction with others increases cooperation, negotiation skills, ability to play by the rules and ability to take turns.
 Children explore spatial relationships, build motor skills, and gather information about their world through their senses during play.

 Children who play in early childhood settings learn to solve problems, get along with others, build leadership skills, and enhance creativity through play.
 Play develops pre-reading and writing skills and is THE best foundation for success in school.
 Through healthy, fun, joyous play, children begin to develop a love of learning and prepare for real life.
+Dramatic play teaches kids so much.

 Jeanne Bassis, founder of PlayReflections® who offers “playshops” for adults, says “Play is not just about doing, it’s about being.
 Play is a state of grace, innocence, wonder and creativity… and happens when anyone is truly living in the present tense.”
 To check out what PlayReflections is all about, click here.